afernandes85/analyticsapi-engines-java-sdk-archived/README.md

 ## Contributing

-* Files in [Engines](Engines) are auto-generated and should not be manually edited here.
+* Files in [auto-generated-sdk](auto-generated-sdk) directory are auto-generated and should not be manually edited here.
 Refer [Analytics API Engines SDK Generator](https://github.com/afernandes85/analyticsapi-engines-sdk-generator) for instructions on how to modify these files.
-* [examples](examples) and [java-sdk-tests](java-sdk-tests) projects are open to enhancements and bug fixes.
+* Projects [examples](examples) and [tests](tests) are open to enhancements and bug fixes.
 Please create a pull requests with the proposed changes.